mindwind/my-draft/note/english_phrases.md

 - stand off  冷战；疏离
   They've been arguing for hours, and there's no sign the stand off will end.

+- stand by  支持
+  Despite its problems, the woman stands by her country.

 ## Shoot
 - shoot the bull  吹牛
   Don't pay much attention to what he says, he likes to shoot the bull.